LoginRadius/engineering-portal/content/identity/what-is-federated-sso/index.md

 The federated SSO works by offering a partnership role involving two parties, including the service provider (SP) and identity provider (IdP).
 The identity provider provides a digital token, and the service provider validates the digital token and creates a new session offering access to the program/application.

+## Benefits of Using Federated SSO for Businesses and End-Users

+Federated Single Sign-On (SSO) offers numerous benefits for both businesses and end-users.
+Firstly, it enhances user experience by enabling seamless access to multiple applications and services with a single set of credentials.

+End-users can conveniently log in once and gain access to various resources across different systems, eliminating the need to remember multiple usernames and passwords.

+For businesses, Federated SSO simplifies user management and reduces the administrative burden.

+Instead of creating and maintaining separate user accounts for each application, businesses can leverage existing identity providers (IdPs) to authenticate users.
+This streamlines user provisioning and deprovisioning processes, saving time and resources.

+Another advantage of Federated SSO is improved security.
+By relying on established identity protocols such as SAML ([Security Assertion Markup Language](https://www.loginradius.com/blog/identity/saml-sso/)) or OpenID Connect, the authentication process becomes more robust.
+Businesses can leverage the security measures implemented by the identity provider, reducing the risk of unauthorized access and data breaches.

+End-users can also benefit from enhanced security as they are less likely to fall victim to phishing attacks or password-related vulnerabilities.

 ## Who Needs Federated SSO?